are you and your child financially prepared for college?

 Since going to college isn't free, it's important to know how you and/or your child are going to pay for school and what steps can be taken in order to get student aid.
 Here are some tips that you and your child need to know to be financially prepared for college.

 1. Have your child submit a FAFSA (Free Application for Federal Student Aid) every year of his college career.
 Even if you think your child won't qualify for aid, he must still submit the FAFSA in order to receive non-need based awards, such as the Federal Unsubsidized Stafford Loan.
-Make sure your child submits a FAFSA as soon as possible after January 1 each year.
+Make sure your child submits a FAFSA after October 1 each year.
 It can be submitted online at www.fafsa.ed.gov.

 2. Tell your child's financial aid administrator about any unusual family financial circumstances.
 This may include high medical expenses not covered by insurance, recent unemployment, or disability/death of a wage earner.
 The financial aid administrator may exercise professional judgment and change elements in the federal need analysis to account for circumstances that he feels have not been adequately considered in your child's original FAFSA.

 3. Attend a financial aid workshop with your child at his high school or local college.
 This will allow you to speak one-on-one with a professional and ask any questions you may have.